kristinemlarson/gnssIR_python/README.md

 I do not (yet) check for data arcs that cross midnite.
 This has to be fixed for tides.
 This has much more limited impact on snow where daily averages are typically used.

+I have added some python codes that allows the user to make snr files.
+It still expects you to use the fortran translator, but it is called within python.

-The refraction error correction needs to be added for tides.
+A simple refraction error correction has been added.

-I will also be adding a RH dot correction.
+I will be adding a RH dot correction which is needed for tides.

+# Environment variables

+EXE = where the fortran translator executables live

+REFL_CODE = where the reflection code inputs (snr files and instructions) and outputs (reflector heights) will be stored (see below)

+ORBITS = where the GNSS orbits will be (nav for GPS only and sp3 for multi GNSS).
+These files are only used in the fortran conversion code.

+COORDS = where the coordinates are kept for sites with large speeds, i.e. Greenland and Antarctica.
+See knut.txt for sample.
+This is only used in the fortran conversion code.

 # Inputs

 The expected SNR files must be translated from RINEX before you run this code.
-This code is called gnssSNR or RinexSNR and was distributed at the GPS Tool Box.
+This code is called gnssSNR (all GNSS using sp3 file) or RinexSNR (GPS only using nav file) and was distributed at the GPS Tool Box.
+These are now available on my gitHub account.
-(when the US government is open)

 https://www.ngs.noaa.gov/gps-toolbox/GNSS-IR.htm

 The paper that describes these (and other) tools is open access here: https://link.springer.com/article/10.1007/s10291-018-0744-8

-The code assumes you are going to have a working diretory for input and outputfiles.
+The code assumes you are going to have a working directory for input and outputfiles.
 An environment variable is set at the top of gnssIR_lomb.py, so you should change that for your work area.
 If I call that REFL, then your snr files should be in REFL/YYYY/snr/aaaa, where YYYY is 4 character year and aaaa is station name.